namastevis/2022-dnp-ifpri/README.md

 Note:
 - Check the documentation and style guide pdf for more details and previous versions.

 Citation: Singh.
 N., P.H.
 Nguyen, A. Pant, A. Christopher, M. Jangid, S.K.
 Singh, R. Sarwal, N. Bhatia, R. Johnston, W. Joe, and P. Menon.
 2022.
-District Nutrition Profile: <District>, <State>.
+District Nutrition Profile: District, State.
 New Delhi, India: International Food Policy Research Institute.

 Acknowledgement: Financial support was provided by the Bill & Melinda Gates Foundation through POSHAN, led by the International Food Policy Research Institute.
 We thank **Amit Jena** (Independent Researcher) for design and programming support and IFPRI research analysts for cross checks.